Is Overeating Anonymous Right for You? Pros and Cons Explained

 Other Overeating Anonymous Pros

-If you are new to healing food, then some of the principles of OA will be life changing and rightfully so!
+If you are new to healing food, some of the principles of OA will be life-changing, and rightfully so!

 Holistic:

-In my private practice, many of the people who reach out know they have been missing something – whether that be nutrition, counseling for their emotions, or a deeper spiritual purpose.
+In my private practice, many people who reach out know they have been missing something—nutrition, emotional counseling, or a deeper spiritual purpose.

-This ‘holistic’ principle is important because you can’t heal overeating unless you heal on all these different levels – physical, emotional and spiritual!
+This ‘holistic’ principle is important because you can’t heal overeating unless you heal on all three levels—physical, emotional, and spiritual!

 Tools:

-There are lots of healing tools OA will introduce you too.
+There are lots of healing tools OA will introduce you to.

 Structure:

-Oftentimes people feel so out of control and trapped by food they feel totally unsafe.
+Frequently, people feel so out of control and trapped by food that they feel unsafe.

 OA offers both a meal plan and, obviously, 12 Steps!